TalhaPekdemir/GlobalAIHubImageProcessingBootcamp/README.md

 ## 1. Using the Dataset

-The dataset consists of images belonging to 10 classes of animals namely collie, dolphin elephant, fox, moose, rabbit, sheep, squirrel, giant panda and polar bear.
+The [dataset](https://www.kaggle.com/datasets/rrebirrth/animals-with-attributes-2) consists of images belonging to 10 classes of animals.
+Namely collie, dolphin, elephant, fox, moose, rabbit, sheep, squirrel, giant panda and polar bear.
 - Main dataset was not balanced so first 650 samples taken from each used class. reducing the risk of bias.
 - Observed that TensorFlow randomness shuffled dataset caused some among the samples could cause train-test datasets to clash.
 Reducing dataset reliability.
 Instead used Sklearn train-test split method.
 Ensuring each train/validation/test class has equal samples.
 - Visual inspections and exploratory data analysis confirm the dataset’s integrity.
 Sklearn method worked better than TensorFlow's.